CreativeWolfies/akyanet-research/akyanet.md

 An association can be a group of people sharing one or multiple common goals, but it could also be similar to a community, where new members can talk with more experienced members relative to the community's topic.

+You can join and leave an association as you like.
+You can even join multiple associations.

 As for districts, you are free to leave an association whenever you want.

 ### Work